Common Names: Cymbidium, Cymbidium Orchid

 Ethylene Sensitive: Yes, some varieties

 Color: A wide variety of colors.
-White, yellow, pink and lavender are the most common.
+Green, white, yellow, pink and lavender are the most common.

 Botanical facts: Cymdidium is Greek for boat, in reference to the shape of the flower's lip.